 The winning state courtroom sketch artist is eligible to compete in the national competition with the accompaniment of an adult chaperone.
-The SC Bar pays for the registration fee and the sketch artists is responsible for all other expenses.
+The SC Bar pays for the registration fee and the sketch artist is responsible for all other expenses, inclusive of meals, hotel, and travel.
 Artists that participate nationally should be prepared to sketch in color.

 See additional resource for Courtroom Sketch Artists.

 Courtroom Sketch Artist Tips for Sketching Mock Trial

-HIGH SCHOOL ONLY VIII.
+HIGH SCHOOL ONLY

+VIII.
 COURTROOM JOURNALIST COMPETITION